-Ignacio Garcia is the Lemuel Hardison Redd Jr. Professor of Western & Latino History at Brigham Young University and President-Elect of the Mormon History Association.
+Ignacio Garcia is the Lemuel Hardison Redd Jr. Professor of Western & Latino History at Brigham Young University and president of the Mormon History Association.

 I worked a few years as a newspaper and magazine writer/editor, covering the war in Central America as a correspondent in-country.
 I then went back to school to get my Ph.D.